lightmotive/ls-rb101-lesson2/loan_calculator/PEDAC.md

 ### Sub-procedure: method.interest_rate_prompt
 #### Interface
 ```
-- Output: float between 0 and 1
+- Output: Big Decimal between 0 and 1
 ```
 #### Monthly Compounding Implementation
 ```
 GET interest rate (APR) as a percentage, e.g., "6.5%" and convert to a number
-  CALL numeric_prompt that prompts and returns a float
+  CALL numeric_prompt that prompts and returns a Big Decimal
 SHOW entered interest rate for user confirmation
 RETURN interest rate / 100
 ```